Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

    - Explore advanced networking features in Azure.
    ```

-1. You can also utilize GitHub Copilot to generate a Javadoc to create a calculator.
+1. You can also utilize GitHub Copilot Chat to generate a Javadoc to create a calculator.

    ```
    /**